Scott Begbie: Being double-vaxxed doesn't make you immortal

 It was.

-Every time I had a tickle in my throat I had the fear, until I released cheese and onion McCoys do that sometimes.”
+Every time I had a tickle in my throat I had the fear, until I realised cheese and onion McCoys do that sometimes.”

 On the plus side, it was a light dose of the bug.
 Bit washed out for a day or so, then back on track to wellness and right as rain even before 10 days as a shut-in was over.